 This ‘open letter’ has been inspired by the large amount of thyroid patients who are told by doctors that their symptoms are ‘all in their head’, dismissed and made to feel like hypochondriacs.
 I experienced this myself, and on such a day, I came home, ordered the new thyroid medicine I wanted to try and set up this blog.
 Continue reading “An Open Letter: “Dear Doctor, It’s Not All in My Head””

 So I went gluten free on 12th September, meaning it’s been a month now, and I’m already seeing some positive changes.
 Continue reading “General Update #11”

 Could low Free T3 be causing you ongoing issues?

 There are binding proteins that attach to thyroid hormones to travel through the blood vessels, to cells all over our body.
 When they reach the cells, only the unbound “free” hormones can actually be used by the cells.
 Therefore Free T3 levels (and Free T4!) are important to monitor.
-It’s important to be aware that F ree T3 and Free T4 are different to Total T3 and Total T4, with Total being pretty much useless.
-Make sure you check Free.
+It’s important to be aware that Free T3 and Free T4 are different to Total T3 and Total T4, with Total being pretty much useless.
+So make sure you check ‘Free’.

 A part of being hypothyroid that is often overlooked, is the way that it affects our work life.

 I’ve covered many times, the ways in which hypothyroidism devastates many lives, taking control of many aspects and creating real challenges for those affected, and often, their family too.
 In this post, I’m going to focus on work.

 Continue reading “The Difficulties of Working with Hypothyroidism”